 Selection of the recipients will be conducted in an anonymous review of the essays by the Foldcraft Scholarship Committee.
 All decisions are final.
 Scholarship recipients will be announced by June 1, 2020.
 A $500 scholarship check will be issued by Foldcraft directly payable to the financial institution of the student no later than September 1, 2020.
 Questions regarding the scholarship program or application process should be directed to Julie McGrath at email@example.com.

 Scholarship applications may be downloaded from Foldcraft.com

-Completed applications must be returned to Foldcraft, Attn: Scholarship Committee, 14400 Southcross Dr W, STE 200, Burnsville, MN 55306 postmarked no later than May 24, 2019.
-The application process for Kenyon-Wanamingo award has already closed for 2019.
+Completed applications must be returned to Foldcraft, Attn: Scholarship Committee, 14400 Southcross Dr W, STE 200, Burnsville, MN 55306 postmarked no later than April 24, 2020.
+Applications for the Kenyon-Wannimingo School award can be returned to the main school office.

 • A Foldcraft employee and/or their spouse, grandchild, dependent child is qualified for a scholarship as long as the employee is currently employed, is not on a leave of absence, and has been employed for no less than six months.

 • A dependent child shall mean an unmarried naturally born child, legally adopted, stepchild, or ward of an employee.